Thailand Food Guide

 Be cautious with raw vegetables and fruits

-Eat fruits that you can peel yourself, and be cautious with raw vegetables and salads that may have been washed in untreated water.
+Stick to fruit you can peel yourself, and go easy on raw vegetables and salads, which may have been rinsed in untreated water.

 Be mindful of ice.